fusionpbx/fusionpbx-docs/source/applications/music_on_hold.md

 # Music on Hold

 Music on hold can be in WAV or MP3 format.
-To play an MP3 file you must have mod[shout]{#shout} enabled on the \'Modules\' tab.
-You can adjust the volume of the MP3 audio from the \'Settings\' tab.
+To play an MP3 file you must have mod_shout enabled on the 'Modules' tab.
+You can adjust the volume of the MP3 audio from the 'Settings' tab.
 For best performance upload 16 bit, 8/16/32/48 kHz mono WAV files.

 ![image](../_static/images/fusionpbx_moh.jpg)